Live Traffic Grid

 Sharing

 The Share context menu option enables the sharing of selected sessions.
-Before any session is shared, it is saved as an entry in the save Sessions tree.
+Before any session is shared, it is saved as an entry in the save Snapshots tree.
 Then, the threshold can be transmitted through email.

 The option initially displays a Save and then a Share prompt window.